1. Use it or lose it.

 4. Don't forget key screening tests.

-You'll probably hear a lot about flu shots, but don't forget the pneumonia shot, which you should get at age 65.
+You'll probably hear a lot about flu shots, but don't forget the pneumonia and shingles shots, which you should get at ages 65 and 60, respectively.
 Stay in touch with your doctor to keep up with regular cholesterol, hypertension, and diabetes testing, and have a colonoscopy every 10 years.
 A newer option for lower risk people is an annual FIT test (stool test).